CadQuery/cadquery/doc/primer.rst

   While the first code style is what people default to, it's important to note that when you write your code like this it's equivalent as writting it on a single line.
   It's then more difficult to debug as you cannot visualize each operation step by step, which is a functionality that is provided by the CQ-Editor debugger for example.

-The Direct API
+The Free Function API
 ~~~~~~~~~~~~~~

 While the fluent API exposes much functionality, you may find scenarios that require extra flexibility or require working with lower level objects.

-The direct API is the API that is called by the fluent API under the hood.
-The 9 topological classes and their methods compose the direct API.
+The free function API is the API that is called by the fluent API under the hood.
+The 9 topological classes, their methods and additional free functionsi
+compose the free function API.
 These classes actually wrap the equivalent Open CASCADE Technology (OCCT) classes.
 The 9 topological classes are :

 1. :class:`~cadquery.Shape`